PirateQueen890/startup/README.md

 * **Properly styled CSS application elements --** Completed.
 Pages use buttons and cards to style application elements.
 * **Properly styled CSS application text content --** Completed.
 All text is formatted using fonts, spacing, and size.
 * **Properly styled CSS application images --** Completed.
 The image on the About page was formatted using a bootstrap class.

+## JavaScript Deliverable
+* **Prerequisite: Simon JavaScript deployed to your production environment --** Completed.
+Use simon subdomain to access.
+* **Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page --** Completed.
+In the footer on each page.